United Colonies: Colonial mobilization

-Congress called on the colonies to rename themselves as states, with new constitutions.
+Congress called on the colonies to restyle themselves as states, with new constitutions.
 On March 14, 1776, as proposed by John Adams to the Congress:

 Resolved That it be recommended to the several Assemblies, Conventions and Committees or Councils of Safety, of the United Colonies, immediately to cause all Persons to be disarmed, within their respective Colonies, who are notoriously disaffected to the cause of America, or who have not associated, and shall refuse to associate to defend by Arms these united Colonies, against the hostile Attempts of the British Fleets and Armies.…"

 After the Battles of Lexington and Concord in April 1775, New England American patriot militias mobilized to surround the British Army in Boston.
 On July 6, 1775, the Second Continental Congress in Philadelphia issued A declaration by the representatives of the United Colonies of North America, now met in General Congress in Philadelphia, setting forth the causes and necessity of their taking up arms.
 They concluded, "We mean not to dissolve that union which as so long and so happily subsisted between us, in which we sincerely wish to see restored....We have not raised armies with ambitious designs of separating from Great Britain, and establishing independent states."

 On May 10, 1775, the Second Continental Congress unanimously resolved:

 That it be recommended to the respective Assemblies and Conventions of the United Colonies, where no government sufficient to the exigencies of their affairs hath hitherto been established, to adopt such government, as shall, in the opinion of the representatives of the people, best conduce to the happiness and safety of their constituents, in particular, and America in general.